andychase/codebook/topics/info/privacy.md

 Our Principles
 --------------

-Tech Store Club is committed to handling responsibly the information and data we collect about you through our Services, whether personal information or non personal browsing and site usage data.
+Snap Notes Collective is committed to handling responsibly the information and data we collect about you through our Services, whether personal information or non personal browsing and site usage data.
 We have designed our Privacy Policy and our Data Usage Policy consistent with